 - These empanadas freeze very well.
 Make sure you wrap them well before placing in the freezer.
 I usually double ziplock bag them.

 - There are two sizes of empanada wrappers.
 I use the smaller ones.
 The larger ones say “Discos Grande.”
+You can use those too but they are so big and you will get fewer (but larger) empanadas.

 - The recipe calls for 2-2 ½ pounds of beef because I know the offerings at the grocery store can vary wildly.
 For this recipe, I could only get a 2 ½ pound package of ground beef the day I bought it.
 I definitely had leftover beef mixture and froze it for another time.

-- In the video I mention making 20 empanadas, but I meant to say 3o!
+- In the video I mention making 20 empanadas, but I meant to say 30!
 I just couldn't go back and re-record that - sorry!
 I made 20 for the video but I had enough mix for 10 more which I made at a later time.

 Leave a Comment